John Christodoulou

-Yiannakis Theophani "John" Christodoulou (born 24 May 1965) is a Monaco-based British billionaire property developer, the owner of Yianis Group, a privately held company with a portfolio of residential, hotel, retail and leisure properties in the UK and Europe.
+Yiannakis Theophani "John" Christodoulou (born 24 May 1965) is a Monaco-based British Cypriot-born billionaire property developer and the owner of Yianis Group, a privately held company with a portfolio of residential, hotel, retail and leisure properties in the UK and Europe.
 His Yianis Group employs over 7,000 people in the UK alone.
-As of May 2021, Christodoulou's estimated net worth is £2.35 billion.
 Through Yianis Group, Christodoulou is reportedly one of England's biggest freeholder landlords.

 Early life

 Christodoulou was born on 24 May 1965 in Nicosia, Cyprus.
 He came to London as a boy in 1974, as his family fled the Turkish invasion of Cyprus.
 Aged 9 when Christodoulou found refuge in the UK, his father declined a council flat, forgoing the security of a lifelong tenancy for renting in a safer neighbourhood to protect him.
-Christodoulou's refugee background has had a profound impact on his outlook on life and approach to business: "I know what it is like to leave your home and have nothing else.
+Christodoulou's refugee background had an impact on his outlook on life and approach to business: "I know what it is like to leave your home and have nothing else.
 What made me the man I am today is going through the experience of a war and being insecure.
 I'm still insecure.
 I can use it as a positive because it's never enough, you always need challenges in life."